ourcodingclub/ourcodingclub.github.io/_tutorials/datavis.md

 ### 1. Good data visualisation and ggplot2 syntax
 {: #ggplot}

-We've learned [how to import our datasets in RStudio](https://ourcodingclub.github.io/2016/11/13/intro-to-r.html), and [format and manipulate them](https://ourcodingclub.github.io/2017/01/16/piping.html), and now it's time we talk about communicating the results of our analyses - data visualisation!
+We've learned [how to import our datasets in RStudio]({{ site.baseurl }}/tutorials/intro-to-r/index.html), and [format and manipulate them]({{ site.baseurl }}/tutorials/piping/index.html), and now it's time we talk about communicating the results of our analyses - data visualisation!
 When it comes to data visualisation, the package `ggplot2` by Hadley Wickham has won over many scientists' hearts.
 In this tutorial, we will learn how to make beautiful and informative graphs and how to arrange them in a panel.
 Before we tackle the `ggplot2` syntax, let's briefly cover what good graphs have in common.

 ![]({{ site.baseurl }}/assets/img/tutorials/datavis/davis_10_steps.png)

 `ggplot2` is a great package to guide you through those steps.
 The `gg` in `ggplot2` stands for grammar of graphics.
 Writing the code for your graph is like constructing a sentence made up of different parts that logically follow from one another.
 In a more visual way, it means adding layers that take care of different elements of the plot.
 Your plotting workflow will therefore be something like creating an empty plot, adding a layer with your data points, then your measure of uncertainty, the axis labels, and so on.

+{% capture link %}{{ site.baseurl }}/assets/img/tutorials/datavis/DL_datavis1_layers.png{% endcapture %}
-{% include figure.html url="assets/img/tutorials/datavis/DL_datavis1_layers.png" caption="Just like onions (and ogres!), graphs in ggplot2 have layers." %}
+{% include figure.html url=link caption="Just like onions (and ogres!), graphs in ggplot2 have layers." %}

 ### 2. Decide on the right type of plot
 {: #whichplot}